 - Maintenance of local area networks (LAN) skills

 - Telecommunication systems testing skills

 - New equipment and upgrade installation skills

-Telecommunication technician salaries vary depending upon the location of the jobs, but the U.S. Bureau of Labor Statistics (BLS), ( www.bls.gov), reported that the average weekly income for non-supervisory technicians in May 2008 was $1,038.
-The median hourly wage for telecommunications equipment installers and repairers was $27.60 and $26.55 for telecommunications line installers and repairers.
+Telecommunication technician salaries vary depending upon the location of the jobs, but the U.S. Bureau of Labor Statistics (BLS), ( www.bls.gov), reported that the average yearly income for non-supervisory technicians in May 2014 was $55,190.
+The median hourly wage for telecommunications equipment installers and repairers was $26.53 and $26.18 for telecommunications line installers and repairers.

-According to the BLS, employment for telecommunication technicians is expected to decline by nine percent from 2008-2018 due to a reduced demand for workers.
-One of the reasons for this decline is telecommunications infrastructures are becoming more reliable, thus the need to hire workers for repairs will not be as high.
+According to the BLS, employment for telecommunication technicians is expected to increase by four percent from 2012-2022 due to a reduced demand for workers.
+One of the reasons for this increase is telecommunications infrastructures are becoming more reliable, thus the need to hire workers for repairs will not be as high.